fcpranav/ECE444-F2020-Lab3/doc/DOCKER.md

 # Docker vs Virtual Machine

 A Virtual Machine runs a full-blown operating system while a Docker container runs natively and shares the host kernel.
 A Docker container is light-weight whereas a Virtual Machine has much more overhead in terms of system resources.
-A Docker container looks no different than any other application process.
+A Docker container runs as a separate process.

 Source: https://docs.docker.com/get-started/